 - National Women’s Business Council (NWBC): The NWBC is a non-partisan federal advisory council that analyzes U.S. corporate supplier diversity programs and highlights areas of opportunities in which suppliers, corporations, and policymakers can work better together to scale up and grow women-owned businesses.
 The organization notes that while there are more than 10 million women-owned businesses and that they make up more than a third of the nation’s privately held businesses, only 3.4 percent of these women-owned firms generate $500,000 or more in annual revenues.
 Thus, the NWBC works with corporations and government agencies to improve transparency about supplier diversity program offerings and contract requirements.

 - Greater Women’s Business Council (GWBC): The GWBC is an example of a regional organization that works closely with WBENC and other advocates to provide services to women-owned business enterprises.
 Atlanta-based GWBC partners with major companies to bring education, training, and mentoring to women businesses in Georgia, North Carolina, and South Carolina.

 - U.S. Small Business Administration (SBA): The SBA operates a national network of nearly 100 educational centers throughout the United States and its territories designed to assist women business owners.
 The SBA’s Women's Business Centers have a mission of leveling the playing field for women entrepreneurs who still face unique obstacles in the business world.
 Operated by the SBA’s Office of Women’s Business Ownership, the centers provide women entrepreneurs with comprehensive business training and counseling and other services.

 Resources directed to women-owned businesses are in abundance.
+Read our definitive guide to WBEs.
 Does your organization offer any resources that seek to serve women-owned business development?
 If so, please email us; we’d be happy to include you on our list.